 Skip to main content

-There Is No Curse, Part 2
+There Is No Curse, Part 2: The Curse As Culture

-In Part 1 of this essay miniseries, I laid out how, if we are to believe that the curse of Laman wasn’t not related to skin color - as was the assumption for most of the history of the LDS church.
 LDS scripture, however, does not stop at describing a Lamanite “curse.”
 It describes two other divine generational judgments: a “curse of Ham,” and a “curse of Cain.”
 Here’s the scriptural precedent for both other curses:

 The Curse of Cain